sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Proportion_of_Daily_Rides_by_Hour_and_Day_Type.md

 ##### Use Case

-This chart can help:
+This chart can help

 -   Model hourly demand by day type.
 -   Optimize fleet distribution and availability during peak periods.
 -   Inform marketing or pricing strategies aligned to usage timing.

 ##### Data Sources